firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ```

 But this is ridiculous.
 It adds a private method on `User` that is calling god
-know what.
-I don't like the 'Thin Controllers, Fat Models' concept.
-As a
+knows what.
+Besides I don't like the 'Thin Controllers, Fat Models' concept.
+As
-one-man operation I don't have man-power to deal with 10 feet long models.
+a one-man operation there is simply not enough man-power to deal with 10 feet
+long models.
 My motto is:

 > Thin Everythin'!